Skip to Content

 4. sustainability and practicality of BMP.

-3. Structural controls (e.g., post-construction BMPs) will be maintained by the responsible department to ensure the long-term functionality and effectiveness of the BMP.
-The responsible department tasked with maintenance of each structural BMP is outlined in the Texas State BMP Maintenance Manual.
+3. Structural controls (e.g., structural BMPs) will be maintained by the responsible department to ensure the long-term functionality and effectiveness of the BMP.
+The responsible department tasked with maintenance of each structural BMP is outlined in the Texas State Structural Control Maintenance Manual.

 4. Non-structural controls on new construction and redevelopment projects will be implemented, as appropriate.